ePages-de/epages-docs/apps/api-reference/resource-script-tags.md

 title: Script tags
 ---

-Script tags are remote javascripts that are loaded into the pages of a shop's storefront and in the order status page of the checkout.
+Script tags provide URLs to remote Javascript files that are loaded on full page loads on all pages of a shop's storefront as well as the order confirmation page.
 This simplifies adding functionality to specific shop pages without touching theme templates.

 When an app is uninstalled from a shop, all of the automatically generated script tags are removed along with it.